Ephenia/Pokeclicker-Scripts/README.md

 ![image](https://i.imgur.com/5Agit4Q.png)

-You can claim as many Pokemon as you want just by clicking buttons, and they are also generated no differently than normal.
+You can claim as many Pokémon as you want just by clicking buttons, and they are also generated no differently than normal.

 This also would **NOT** require you to link up a Discord account (for those without an account or prefer to not use Discord).